ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-content">
         <h3 class="post-title">Rental Items List</h3>
         <p>To view current rented items and your current cost please click on the side menu and click rentals.
 You will be greeted with this screen where you can see the details and total cost of your rented items
-        <br><br>You can also search through your rented items if you have a larage list by clicking he search icon on the top right and entering a search term</p>
+        <br><br>You can also search through your rented items if you have a large list by clicking he search icon on the top right and entering a search term</p>
  </div>
 </div>